 Your company has grown so quickly recently that you need expert financial leadership and oversight.
 You need someone who can monitor the accounting and finance departments' policies and procedures, set budgets, provide guidance on complex tax and compliance issues, and contribute to the financial strategy discussions at your company.
 In other words, you need a financial controller.

 In most companies that employ a controller, the person in the position plays a crucial role.
-He or she usually oversees the day-to-day operations of the finance department and manages financial reporting.
-The controller has input and influence on most of a company's important financial decisions and can have a strong hand in determining the health of the company.
+The controller usually oversees the day-to-day operations of the finance department and manages financial reporting.
+The person in this role has input and influence on the company's important financial decisions and can have a strong hand in determining the health of the company.

-With so much riding on the controller's position, it's critical to make sure you hire the right person for the job.
+With so much riding on this controller position, it's critical to make sure you hire the right person for the job.
 The skills and attributes below should top your list of must-haves when you're looking for a financial controller.

 A firm grasp on the numbers